credativ/pg_snakeoil/README.md

 ## Future Ideas

-### Scan via pg_logical
+### Scan via pg_recvlogical

-pg_receivelogical could be used to acquire the data entering the server instead of file system access, allowing offloading of the CPU-time required for scanning to another server.
-The reaction to a positive ClamAV result is fully customizable from asynchronous notification of the admins or synchronous denial of a commit to the application.
+`pg_recvlogical` could be used to acquire the data entering the server instead of file system access, allowing offloading of the CPU-time required for scanning to another server.
+The reaction to a positive ClamAV result is fully customizable from asynchronous notification of